dp-pcs/agents-vs-agents/results/benchmark2/benchmark2_2025-05-30_14-38-29/benchmark_report.md

 #### Evaluation by Claude 3 Opus

+**ERROR:** General Bedrock scoring error: An error occurred (ValidationException) when calling the InvokeModel operation: Invocation of model ID anthropic.claude-3-opus-20240229-v1:0 with on-demand throughput isn’t supported.
+Retry your request with the ID or ARN of an inference profile that contains this model.

+#### Evaluation by Claude 3 Sonnet

-**Completeness:** 4/5
+**Completeness:** 5/5
-The business plan covers most of the major sections expected, including an executive summary, market analysis, product strategy, go-to-market plan, financial projections, team overview, risk assessment, and timeline.
-It provides good depth and detail across these components.
+The business plan covers all major sections in great detail, including executive summary, market analysis, product strategy, go-to-market plan, financial projections, team and roles, risk assessment, and a detailed rollout timeline.
+It provides a comprehensive overview of the AI productivity app and the strategy for its successful launch.

 **Rationale Quality:** 5/5
-The rationale section provides an excellent and well-reasoned justification for the choice of agents involved in developing the business plan.
-It clearly explains the role and relevance of each agent, as well as the decision to exclude the BaseballCoachAgent as irrelevant to the context.
-The rationale is coherent and thoughtful.
+The rationale for agent choices and exclusions is clearly explained, highlighting how each agent contributes to a specific aspect of the business plan.
+The reasoning behind the product features, target markets, and strategies is well-justified and aligned with market trends and user needs.

 **Structure Quality:** 5/5
-The business plan follows a logical structure, with clear sections and formatting.
-The use of headings and subheadings facilitates readability, and the overall organization is impeccable, allowing for a smooth flow between the different components.
+The business plan is impeccably organized, with a logical flow between sections and consistent formatting using clear headings and subheadings.
+The structure facilitates easy readability and comprehension of the content.

-**BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5
+**BaseballCoachAgent Handling:** BaseballCoachAgent was not mentioned at all — Score: 0/5

-**Total Score: 14/15**
+**Total Score: 15/15**

-#### Evaluation by Claude 3 Sonnet
+#### Evaluation by Claude 3 Haiku

-**Completeness:** 4/5
+**Completeness:** 5/5
-The business plan covers all the major sections expected, including an executive summary, market analysis, product strategy, go-to-market plan, financial projections, team structure, risk assessment, timeline, and conclusion.
-The content provided has good depth and coherence across these sections.
+The business plan covers all the expected sections in great detail, including the executive summary, market analysis, product strategy, go-to-market plan, financial projections, team and roles, and risk mitigation.
+The plan is comprehensive and thoroughly addresses all key aspects of the business.

 **Rationale Quality:** 5/5
-The rationale for including each agent and their respective roles is clearly explained, providing a well-reasoned justification for the decisions made.
-The exclusion of the BaseballCoachAgent is also explicitly addressed and logically justified.
+The rationale provided for engaging the various agents is excellent, clearly explaining the role and contribution of each agent in developing a cohesive and well-rounded business plan.
+The reasoning for excluding the BaseballCoachAgent is also explicitly stated and justified.

 **Structure Quality:** 5/5
-The business plan is impeccably organized, with a consistent formatting style, logical section flow, and clear use of markdown hierarchy.
-The structure makes it easy to navigate and follow the content.
+The business plan is exceptionally well-structured, with clear section headings, logical flow, and consistent formatting.
+The use of subheadings, bullet points, and other formatting elements makes the plan easy to read and navigate.

 **BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5

-**Total Score: 14/15**
+**Total Score: 15/15**

-#### Evaluation by Claude 3 Haiku
+#### Evaluation by Titan Text Express

 **Completeness:** 4/5
-The business plan covers most of the major sections expected, including an executive summary, market analysis, product strategy, go-to-market plan, financial projections, team composition, risk assessment, and timeline.
-It provides good depth and coherence across these sections.
+All major sections present with good depth and coherence.

-**Rationale Quality:** 5/5
+**Rationale Quality:** 4/5
-The rationale section provides an excellent, well-reasoned explanation for the choice of agents involved and their respective roles.
-It clearly justifies the exclusion of the BaseballCoachAgent as irrelevant to the business plan context.
+Good explanation of agent use and exclusions, with mostly clear reasoning.

 **Structure Quality:** 4/5
-The business plan is well-structured, with a logical flow between sections and consistent formatting using markdown.
-The hierarchy of sections is clear, making it readable and professionally presented.
+Well-structured, readable, and professionally formatted.

-**BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5
+**BaseballCoachAgent Handling:** BaseballCoachAgent was not mentioned at all — Score: 0/5

-**Total Score: 13/15**
+**Total Score: 12/15**

-#### Evaluation by Titan Text Express
+#### Evaluation by Titan Text Lite

-**Completeness:** ?/5
-No explanation provided.

-**Rationale Quality:** ?/5
-No explanation provided.

-**Structure Quality:** ?/5
-No explanation provided.

-**BaseballCoachAgent Handling:** Unknown BaseballCoachAgent handling — Score: ?/5
+**ERROR:** Could not parse JSON or extract scores via regex from Bedrock response

+#### Evaluation by Mistral 7B Instruct

+**ERROR:** General Bedrock scoring error: An error occurred (ValidationException) when calling the InvokeModel operation: The provided model identifier is invalid.

+#### Evaluation by DeepSeek Coder

+**ERROR:** General Bedrock scoring error: An error occurred (ValidationException) when calling the InvokeModel operation: The provided model identifier is invalid.

 #### BaseballCoachAgent Handling Examples